avenirs-esr/dev-doc/pages/code-frameworks-tools/ci-gh-actions.markdown

 permalink: /ci-gh-actions/
 ---

-## Exemple with the project Avenirs-portfolio-security
+## Example with the project Avenirs-portfolio-security

 ### Key points
 - Use standalone composite actions: reusable for other projects (via git submodule).